CreepPork/Apollo/README.md

 - Displays when bot is refreshing info
 - Times to refresh before failing and displaying on Discord
 - Sentry error managment
+- Maintenance mode to stop it polling the server unnecessarily without taking the bot down

 ## Requirements
 - Node >= 10.15.3